OGcanviz/tutorial-introduction-to-NGINX/README.md

 #### 7.1.5 **Verify the correct Kubernetes cluster**

-In order for us to verify that we are indeed talking to the correct Kubernetes cluster, we can use the following command:
+In order to verify that we are indeed talking to the correct Kubernetes cluster, we can use the following command:

     kubectl cluster-info